kersorianek/mon-portfolio/_posts/2019-05-07-How-to-Write-SRS-Document.md

 No there is no standard but it is pretty obvious that every organization use a SRS format based on their needs.
 But most of the information are almost similar.

-# What are the major element of a SRS?
+## What are the major elements of a SRS?
 Each organization may have a different format for developing a Software Requirement Specification Document but you will found few similarities in all format:

 1. Introduction